Dividend: Dividend reinvestment

-Dividend taxation
+Some companies have dividend reinvestment plans, or DRIPs.
+DRIPs allow shareholders to use dividends to systematically buy small amounts of stock, usually with no commission and sometimes at a slight discount.
+In some cases, the shareholder might not need to pay taxes on these re-invested dividends, but in most cases they do.
+Utilizing a DRIP is a powerful investment tool because it takes advantage of both dollar cost averaging and compounding.
+Dollar cost averaging is the principle of investing a set amount of capital at recurring intervals.
+In this case, if the dividend is paid quarterly, then every quarter you are investing a set amount (the number of shares you own multiplied by the dividend per share).
+By doing this, you buy more shares when the price is low and fewer when the price is high.
+Additionally, the fractional shares that are purchased then begin paying dividends, compounding your investment and increasing the number of shares and total dividend earned each time a dividend distribution is made.

+Law and government policy on dividends

+Governments may adopt policies on dividend distribution for the protection of shareholders and the preservation of company viability, as well as treating dividends as a potential source of revenue.

 Most countries impose a corporate tax on the profits made by a company.

-Most jurisdictions also impose a tax on dividends paid by a company to its shareholders (stockholders).
-The tax treatment of a dividend income varies considerably between jurisdictions.
-The primary tax liability is that of the shareholder, though a tax obligation may also be imposed on the corporation in the form of a withholding tax.
-In some cases the withholding tax may be the extent of the tax liability in relation to the dividend.
+Many jurisdictions also impose a tax on dividends paid by a company to its shareholders (stockholders), but the tax treatment of a dividend income varies considerably between jurisdictions.
+The primary tax liability is that of the shareholder, although a tax obligation may also be imposed on the corporation in the form of a withholding tax.
+In some cases, the withholding tax may be the extent of the tax liability in relation to the dividend.
 A dividend tax is in addition to any tax imposed directly on the corporation on its profits.

 A dividend paid by a company is not an expense of the company.

 Australia and New Zealand

 Australia and New Zealand have a dividend imputation system, wherein companies can attach franking credits or imputation credits to dividends.
 These franking credits represent the tax paid by the company upon its pre-tax profits.
 One dollar of company tax paid generates one franking credit.
 Companies can attach any proportion of franking up to a maximum amount that is calculated from the prevailing company tax rate: for each dollar of dividend paid, the maximum level of franking is the company tax rate divided by (1 − company tax rate).
 At the current 30% rate, this works out at 0.30 of a credit per 70 cents of dividend, or 42.857 cents per dollar of dividend.
 The shareholders who are able to use them, apply these credits against their income tax bills at a rate of a dollar per credit, thereby effectively eliminating the double taxation of company profits.